bolt/docs/docs/templating/linking-in-templates.md

 | Packages     | Description |
 |--------------|-------------|
 | `theme`      | The path to the currently selected theme folder, as defined in your `config.yaml`.
 Use this in your theme to transparently create links to your `.js` and `.css` files.
 Doing this ensures the links will still work, if your theme gets renamed, or if the site gets installed in a sub-folder.
+This is the default, if you omit the `package` parameter.
 | `files`      | The path to the `files/` folder where images and other files are uploaded by the Editors to be used in the content of the website.
 | `bolt`       | Used to link to Bolt's core asset files.
 Use of this package name is discouraged in your own theme, because there is no guarantee that these files that are shipped with Bolt will remain unchanged after an update of Bolt.
 | `extensions` | The path to the publicly accessible assets of extensions.
 For example, if an extension requires a `.js` or `.css` file, it will use this, to ensure it gets included in the theme.
 As with `bolt`, it's usually not necessary to use these yourself if you're developing a theme.